Amazon returns: How to ship unwanted items the free and easy way

-Now that you've tamed the cyclone of crumpled wrapping paper and torn tissue paper, you're faced with one more unpleasant task: returning the Amazon package that inevitably has to go back.
-Maybe it's the wrong size, doesn't work, or -- to your horror -- the wrong item arrived before you could replace it.

-Whatever the problem, returning unwanted Amazon items isn't as straightforward as it should be.
+Amazon returns are getting more complicated with more options than ever before, and it's easy to hastily click the first return shipping method Amazon offers, even though that might not be the easiest or most convenient way for you.
 That's because Amazon does its best to bury its easiest, most convenient and usually free return option beneath the retail giant's preferred ("cheaper") return methods.

 Exhibit A: Amazon recently started offering free return shipping through Kohl's, which now accepts Amazon returns at its 1,150 department stores, so that's the first option Amazon offers you.
 Sure, that sounds like a great deal, but it's really just corporate sleight-of-hand.